jjhelmus/berryconda/README.md

 Berryconda is designed to work with [raspbian](https://www.raspbian.org/) jessie.
 Other Linux versions and distributions may or may not work.
+When using non-raspbian based distributions, bzip2 should be installed.

 To install Berryconda, download the installer appropiate for your Raspberry Pi model.
 For Raspberry Pi 2 or 3 use the armv7l installers.
 For Raspberry Pi 1 or Zero use the armv6l installer.

 Berryconda comes in two 'flavors', Berryconda2 and Berryconda3.
 The difference between these are the version of Python installed; Berryconda2 installs